Costs, Financial Aid and Scholarships

 *Scholarship amounts and numbers awarded are subject to change.

-Students who serve in a designated rural area in Minnesota for a minimum of three years after graduation are eligible for student loan forgiveness.
+Pharmacists who serve in a designated rural area in Minnesota for a minimum of three years after graduation are eligible for student loan forgiveness through the Minnesota Department of Health.
 Those eligible can receive approximately $16,000 per year of service, up to $64,000 maximum over four years.
-More information on loan forgiveness is available at the Minnesota Department of Health.

 Residency and Reciprocity